top of page

 photograph: smartbark

-Mix and match ?
-Their range of coordinating dog collars are available in traditional or snap buckle and come in 6 different sizes.
-Oscar & Hooch also stock coordinating poo bag holders and harnesses.
+Their coordinating dog collars are available in traditional or snap buckle and come in 6 different sizes, so there's a perfect fit for every pup.
+Oscar & Hooch also stock coordinating harnesses, and poo bag holders to complete the look.

 Want to upgrade your daily walks with something that's as stylish as it is sensible?
 Oscar & Hooch is a total winner.
 Your dog will look fabulous, you'll feel like a pro, and your walks might just become the highlight of your day (or at least your dog's).